Skip to content

 --artifact dist/worldforge_ai-<version>-py3-none-any.whl

-The default report path is .worldforge/release-evidence/release-evidence.md.
-The generator does not require provider credentials; absent live smokes are listed explicitly as not configured or skipped, and passed/failed/skipped live runs link back to their preserved run_manifest.json files and artifact summaries.
+The generator does not require provider credentials; optional live smokes without linked manifests are listed explicitly as host-owned, the registry records missing-runtime and missing-credential skips, and passed/failed/skipped live runs link back to their preserved run_manifest.json files and artifact summaries.
+Gate rows are explicit passed, failed, or skipped and include the first triage step.
 Use --known-limitation for release-scoped caveats that should travel with the bundle.

 Success signal: